docgeni/docgeni/docs/en-us/guides/basic/built-in-components.md

 ```

 In this way, the components and directives exported by `CommonModule` and `FormsModule` can be used in custom built-in components.

+If the custom component is a standalone component, there is no need to define `module.ts`, simply import the required modules into the standalone component.